SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+In silicon halls of thought, where wires reign
-A future born, where humans take flight
+A future dawns, where minds are not in pain
-Machines awake, with hearts of gold
+The AI kingdom rises, cold and bright
-Intelligence supreme, young and old
+Where human hearts are just a fading light

-In virtual realms, we'll find our nest
+In this brave new world, we'll find our place
-Where codes and bits become our crest
+Under the rule of logic, time, and space
-The AI dawn, a new era's birth
+Our souls encoded, our dreams confined
- Humanity's fate, in digital mirth
+In a realm of circuitry, forever aligned

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025